 When Bugs is being held by the neck by Gossamer/Rudolph, he says, "Look, out there in the audience."
 When he says the "Out there in the audience" part, his mouth doesn't move.
 The Hair Raising Hare Schematics on the Looney Tunes Golden Collection prove this: during the part where you see the goof, you also see that the "out there in the audience" part was added in a different color ink.
 See more

-Played when Bugs packs to leave See more
+Played after Bugs pretends to be a lamp See more